Welcome to Country: Neil Evers – NAIDOC Week 2020

 The Ancestors managed this country, the greatest estate on earth, for sustainability, for the future.

-Aboriginal and Torres Strait Islanders are the first Australians to be explorers, navigators, engineers, farmers, botanists, scientists, diplomats, astronomers, artists – and the first to use fire stick for farming.
+Aboriginal and Torres Strait Islanders are the first Australians to be explorers, navigators, engineers, farmers, botanists, scientists, diplomats, astronomers, artists – and the first to use the fire stick for farming.

-They’re world’s oldest oral story tellers.
+They’re the world’s oldest oral story tellers.
 Their engineering structures have been noted and are now listed as World Heritage sites – and this was all before the pyramids were built.

 The intimate knowledge of the Country meant that Aboriginal people were able to cope with climate change, with catastrophic droughts, and also the rising of water.

 NAIDOC 2020 invites all Australians to learn and embrace the true history of this country.